-WHEREAS, the [City/Town] of (the "Municipality") has experienced [severe thunderstorms, flash-flooding, tornados, ice, snow, straight-line winds, hail, and flooding] [is forecasted to be affected by; which began on or around [date], and is continuing; WHEREAS, storm damage [has/may] occurred on public and private property; WHEREAS, [it is anticipated that] numerous homes and businesses [have been/will be] damaged, disruption of utilities [has occurred/will occur] and [restoration/preparation] efforts and activities must [continue/begin]; WHEREAS, all of the above could adversely affect the health, safety, and economy of the people of the Municipality; WHEREAS, [the preliminary damage assessments confirmed/we anticipate that these damages, by reason of their magnitude, [are/will be] beyond the control of the services, personnel, equipment and facilities of the City/Town and will require the combined forces of a mutual aid region or regions to alleviate the adverse affects to the health, safety and economy of the Municipality.
-WHEREAS, the situation does create a emergency conditions in the City/Town of within the intent of the Alabama Emergency Management Act of 1955, as amended; and WHEREAS, the [City/Town Council/Mayor] has been requested by the Director of the Cullman County Emergency Management Agency to implement its emergency powers as set out in Code of Alabama 1975, § 31-9-10.
-NOW THEREFORE, IT IS HEREBY PROCLAIMED that emergency conditions exist throughout [City/Town] of warranting the exercise of emergency powers as provided by law and the activation of the [City/Town] or Emergency Operations Plan (EOP) and all appropriate annexes.
+WHEREAS, the [City/Town] of \\\\\\ (the "Municipality") has experienced [severe thunderstorms, flash-flooding, tornados, ice, snow, straight-line winds, hail, and flooding] [is forecasted to be affected by \\\\\; which began on or around [date], and is continuing;

+WHEREAS, storm damage [has/may] occurred on public and private property;

+WHEREAS, [it is anticipated that] numerous homes and businesses [have been/will be] damaged, disruption of utilities [has occurred/will occur] and [restoration/preparation] efforts and activities must [continue/begin];

+WHEREAS, all of the above could adversely affect the health, safety, and economy of the people of the Municipality;

+WHEREAS, [the preliminary damage assessments confirmed/we anticipate] that these damages, by reason of their magnitude, [are/will be] beyond the control of the services, personnel, equipment and facilities of the City/Town and will require the combined forces of a mutual aid region or regions to alleviate the adverse affects to the health, safety and economy of the Municipality.

+WHEREAS, the situation does create a emergency conditions in the City/Town of \\\\\\ within the intent of the Alabama Emergency Management Act of 1955, as amended; and

+WHEREAS, the \\\\\ [City/Town Council/Mayor] has been requested by the Director of the Cullman County Emergency Management Agency to implement its emergency powers as set out in Code of Alabama 1975, § 31-9-10.

+NOW THEREFORE, IT IS HEREBY PROCLAIMED that emergency conditions exist throughout [City/Town] of \\\\\\ warranting the exercise of emergency powers as provided by law and the activation of the [City/Town] of \\\\\\ Emergency Operations Plan (EOP) and all appropriate annexes.
 In addition, the appropriate municipal agencies are directed to exercise their statutory authority to assist the communities and entities affected.

-IT IS FURTHER PROCLAIMED AND ORDERED that during the existence of said local emergency conditions the powers, functions, and duties of the Director of the Cullman County Emergency Management Agency and the emergency organizations of this Municipality shall be those prescribed by state law, and the ordinances and resolutions of this municipality approved by the [City/Town] Council or
+IT IS FURTHER PROCLAIMED AND ORDERED that during the existence of said local emergency conditions the powers, functions, and duties of the Director of the Cullman County Emergency Management Agency and the emergency organizations of this Municipality shall be those prescribed by state law, and the ordinances and resolutions of this municipality approved by the \\\\\ [City/Town] Council on \\\\\\.

+IT IS FURTHER PROCLAIMED AND ORDERED that during the existence of the local emergency conditions all procedures and formalities described in Ala.
+Code § 31-9-10(b) (5) are hereby waived.

-IT IS FURTHER PROCLAIMED AND ORDERED that during the existence of the local emergency conditions and without limiting any other manner or method by which a person or entity may be deemed an "emergency management worker", all persons or entities tasked pursuant to, or at the request of, the Cullman County Emergency Management Agency ("EMA") by or through its Emergency Management Information Tracking System ("WebEOC") or subject to the order or control of any agency, department, board, commission, bureau, committee, institution, corporation, authority, or office tasked by EMA by or through WebEOC shall be deemed an "emergency management worker" for purposes of Ala.
+IT IS FURTHER PROCLAIMED AND ORDERED that during the existence of the local emergency conditions and without limiting any other manner or method by which a person or entity may be deemed an "emergency management worker", all persons or entities tasked pursuant to, or at the request of, the Cullman County Emergency Management Agency ("EMA") by or through its Emergency Management Information Tracking System ("EMITS") or subject to the order or control of any agency, department, board, commission, bureau, committee, institution, corporation, authority, or office tasked by EMA by or through EMITS shall be deemed an "emergency management worker" for purposes of Ala.
 Code Section 31-9-16.

-By:
+By: \

-• Mayor
+Mayor

-- Municipality
+Municipality

 Attest:

 City/Town Clerk